Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 ### Descriptor

-Data quality measures are represented by a specialized [Data Resource][dr] descriptor.
-The data resource descriptor MUST:
+Data quality measures are represented by a specialized [Tabular Data Resource][tdr] descriptor.
+The  resource descriptor MUST:

 - conform to the [Tabular Data Resource][tdr] specification
 - include a `quality` property
+- include a `schema` that conforms to the [Quality Profile](#quality-profiles) specification

 ### Metadata